-This company offers a wide range of small business security tools, many of which are free.
-The best ones for a small business include:
+Comodo offers a wide range of small business security tools, many of which are free.
+The best ones for small businesses include:

-- Comodo One, their free IT management platform
+- Comodo One, a free IT management platform

-- Comodo Securebox, this will shield apps from malware
+- Comodo Securebox which shields apps from malware

-They also have a wide range of other tools such as free antivirus, SSL certificates, mobile device management, and a great firewall.
+The company also has a wide range of other tools such as free antivirus, SSL certificates, mobile device management, and a great firewall.

-This is another one of those companies which can handle all of the major small business security needs.
-They design tools which can protect your:
+This is another one of those companies which can handle all the major security needs of small businesses.
+ESET designed tools which can protect your:

 - Mobile devices

-Anyone who has remote workers, and this includes small businesses which send people away to conferences, has to have some sort of remote-working solution.
-You open yourself up when someone leaves the office as they use a network which you don’t control.
+Anyone who has remote workers—including small businesses which send people away to conferences—has to have some sort of remote solution.
+If you’re one of these workers, you’ll be exposing yourself when you use another network which you do not own or control.

 - Skype calls